Khalil-Hamdy/ShilaBila/README.md

-# ShilaBila
+# shelabela
-ShilaBila is an innovative e-commerce application where merchants can easily list a wide variety of products, from everyday items to specialty goods.
+shelabela is an innovative e-commerce application where merchants can easily list a wide variety of products, from everyday items to specialty goods.
 Users can browse, select, and order products with just a few taps, enjoying fast and reliable delivery straight to their door.
 Designed for both merchants and customers, ShilaBila prioritizes convenience, accuracy, and speed, making online shopping a seamless experience.

 ## Key Features:
 -Merchant-Friendly Interface: Allows vendors to easily upload and manage their products, including descriptions, images, and prices.